-PEFC ST 1003:2010, Sustainable Forest Management-Requirements, 5.4.7.
+PEFC ST 1003:2018, Sustainable Forest Management-Requirements, 8.4.7.

-Section 8 - SFI Standards Development and Interpretations Process is publicly available and can be found on the SFI website.

-Consensus as defined by PEFC and ISO: General agreement, characterized by the absence of sustained opposition to substantial issues by any important part of the concerned interests and by a process that involves seeking to take into account the views of all parties concerned and to reconcile any conflicting arguments.
-NOTE - Consensus need not imply unanimity.
-Item 1.7 in ISO/IEC Guide 2:1991 and item 3.1 in PEFC Standard Setting Requirements PEFC ST 1001:2010 dated 2010-11-26.
-PEFC ST 1001:2010 and ISO Guide 59:1994, Code of Good Practice for Standardisation are normative references.General agreement characterized by the absence of sustained opposition to substantial issues by any important part of the concerned interests and by a process that involves seeking to take into account the views of all parties concerned and to reconcile any conflicting arguments.
+General agreement characterized by the absence of sustained opposition to substantial issues by any important part of the concerned interests and by a process that involves seeking to take into account the views of all parties concerned and to reconcile any conflicting arguments.

 NOTE Consensus need not imply unanimity (ISO/IEC Guide 2).

 The SFI Inc. Board of Directors has a balance of stakeholders including representatives of environmental, conservation, social professional and academic groups, independent professional loggers, small family forest owners, public officials, labor and the forest products industry.
 The SFI Inc. Board of Directors voting structure in the SFI Inc. bylaws defines the consensus based approach used for final approval of revisions to the SFI Standard: a minimum of eighty percent of those present, which must include at least two representatives of each Sector [environmental, social, economic] is required to approve any action of the Board.